Are we looking at the next big move in Sumitomo Mitsui Financial Group Inc. (SMFG)?

 Sumitomo Mitsui Financial Group Inc. (SMFG): Who are the competitors?

-The company’s main competitors (and peers) include Mitsubishi UFJ Financial Group Inc. (MUFG) that is trading 22.90% up over the past 12 months and Mizuho Financial Group Inc. (MFG) that is 30.80% higher over the same period.
-Barclays PLC (BCS) is 2.99% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Mitsubishi UFJ Financial Group Inc. (MUFG) that is trading 27.17% up over the past 12 months and Mizuho Financial Group Inc. (MFG) that is 30.84% higher over the same period.
+Barclays PLC (BCS) is -7.84% down on the 1-year trading charts.